-The restaurant menu is the powerful selling tool for your restaurant and acts as the foundation of your customer experience.
-Which is the single most important ingredient in today’s restaurant business?
+The restaurant menu is a powerful selling tool for your restaurant and acts as the foundation of your customer experience.
+Which is the single most important ingredient in today's restaurant business?

-Data is most important item on a restaurant menu today.
-Know more about how restaurants menu analytics increases revenue of restaurant industry.
+Data is the most important item on a restaurant menu today.
+Know more about how restaurant menu analytics increases the revenue of the restaurant industry.

 Surprised?
-Don’t be.
-In the face of extreme competition, restaurants, especially quick-service restaurants (QSR) (where time is of the essence) are increasingly turning to data analytics to reduce costs, increase revenue, and pump up profits.
-It’s an industry where time is money, where margins are small but volumes, large.
+Don't be.
+In the face of extreme competition, restaurants, especially quick-service restaurants (QSRs) (where time is of the essence), are increasingly turning to data analytics to reduce costs, increase revenue, and pump up profits.
+It's an industry where time is money, where margins are small but volumes are large.

 In today's digital world, electronic transactions have opened the sluicegates for data flow at two levels – the customer and the restaurant; both of which can be used for macro and granular analyses.